ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - When changing, need to decide if better to plan or conduct collective learning (i.e. experiment and see how it goes)
 - NTS: create better, clearer benchmarks for success (outcome over output, but what is the desired outcome)
 - Ask questions to identify where potential problems may be lurking, set of questions on page 137
-- NTS: the internal processes are a key area to start looking in
 - Goal: creating a virtuous cycle that reinforces wanted behaviors and contributes to helping you achieve your agreed to goals for the organization

 ## Chapter 6: Achieve Alignment